LaneAward Handoff Reference

 The role model evolved from the original OWNER / DEVELOPER / MANAGER / TEAM_LEAD / CONTRIBUTOR hierarchy and now includes Senior Management and Foreman.
 The current console rules are the most relevant operational version for handoff.

 Owner Highest business authority.
 Only one owner account may exist.
 Sees active roles only, and intentionally does not see inactive users or the deactivate button in the console.
 The backend can still expose broad task visibility to this role, but the intended long-term surface for that visibility is the read-only reports experience rather than the contributor tablet workflow.
+Console-specific: the Reports tab is the default first tab on sign-in; the Tax column is hidden from the Order Profitability table (the "Tax Collected" metric panel is still visible); the panel label reads "Tax Collected" rather than "Taxes Collected".

 Developer Same top-level system authority as Owner for management purposes.
 Sees inactive users and can see every console document tab, including Topology and Runbook.